Skip to content

 Combined with a self-written HTTP proxy (e.g. mitmproxy) you can capture the full /authority/salt and POST /authority/ bodies for debugging account identification issues.

-Futu's overseas IPs are occasionally ISP-blocked.
-Symptom: every HK / US IP connect times out (10s each), gateway falls into offline mode.
+Futu's overseas connection domains are occasionally ISP-blocked.
+Symptom: every HK / US connection times out (10s each), gateway falls into offline mode.

 # First confirm whether it's a network issue